JoggAI-Tech/docs/api-reference/API Documentation/GetResult.md

 ---
-title: 'Get the generated video.'
+title: 'Get the generated video'
 description: 'How to get the generated video.'
 ---
 ```mermaid